Print This Bible Study

 Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me.

-The invitation, seen in this passage, extends to any individual in the church: “If anyone hears My voice and opens the door ….”
-The person is not told to leave the church.
+The invitation, seen in this passage, extends to any individual in the Church: “If anyone hears my voice and opens the door . . . .”
+The person is not told to leave the Church, for, again, there is no place for him to go; the whole will have been leavened.
 Rather, the person is to remain where he is and heed the Lord’s message.
 Then, the Lord will come inside the church, to that individual, with fellowship in the Word following.

-There will be fellowship between Christ and that individual (“…and will dine with him”), and there will be fellowship between that individual and Christ (“…and he with Me” [v.
+There will be fellowship between Christ and that individual (“. . . and dine with him”), and there will be fellowship between that individual and Christ (“. . . and he with me” [v.
 20b; cf. 1 John 1:3).

 But for the other Christians in the church, Christ will remain outside the door, though the invitation will remain open.